qubick/tactilePinterest/README.md

 tactilePinterest
 ================

-See initial design.png file to view web application concept
+See "initial design.png" to view web application prototype See "activitylog.c" to view project history